Accessible toilets are available on all levels in both the Theatre and Conference Centre

 Patrons who are blind or visually impaired

-Our season brochures can be provided in Large Print, Audio CD format or Braille.
+The venue's season brochures can be provided in Large Print, Audio CD format or Braille.

-Assistance Dogs: If you have an assistance dog, please advise Box Office at the time of booking and they can then allocate the most appropriate seating for you or make adequate provision to care for your dog during the performance.
+Assistance Dogs: If you have an assistance dog, please advise the venue Box Office at the time of booking and they can then allocate the most appropriate seating for you or make adequate provision to care for your dog during the performance.

 Audio Described Performances Audio-description in theatre is a live verbal commentary delivered between the dialogues on the visual elements of a production as it unfolds.
 The description gives only the essential information that a visually impaired patron might miss.